 Modoc’s Thoughts?
 There’s a lot of information packed into a short few pages, but… I wish there was more.
 While the Humblewood campaign setting is described as a sprawling geographical location, it should have far more cities, towns, settlements, and other locations adventurers could visit.
-The number of locations detailed here seems sparse when compared to the size of the region itself.
-The majority of the locations are specific to the adventure, and that kind of defeats the purpose of having a setting book.
+The number of locations detailed here seems sparse compared to the region’s size.
+Most of the locations are specific to the adventure, which kind of defeats the purpose of having a setting book.
 I would like to point out that there is supposed to be a second part to the adventure released in the future as a result of the Kickstarter.
 Therefore, I remain hopeful that any additional published material will provide us with other locations to incorporate into our own games.

 Prospective GMs should also note that the adventure has been structured with the milestone leveling rules in mind for ease of play.
 For groups who would prefer standard XP rewards to milestones, there are experience points rewards for the social, puzzle, and other non-combat encounters provided in the green boxes (as noted below) alongside the milestone rewards.
 However, GMs opting for XP rewards will need to award experience points for combat encounters as players progress through the adventure.

-If you are using the PDF, each of the bold red text references is hyperlinked to its respective section or sub-section elsewhere in the book.
+If you are using the PDF, each bold red text reference is hyperlinked to its respective section or sub-section elsewhere in the book.

 As previously mentioned, the adventure is broken into five parts.
 To be brief and spoiler-free, I’ll provide just a short summary of each part, meaning you’ll have to play to find out what happens.
 Though I hope there is enough information here to whet your appetite.